Highlights of the July 22, 2014 issue:

 - OWL Expands Permian Presence with Acquisition of AggieTech Operating

 - Texas University Fund Revenue Soaring from Permian Oil Production

 The Powell Shale Digest (formerly the Powell Barnett Shale Newsletter) of news and research provides current information on the technology and events in major U.S. shale and tight oil plays including, but not limited to, the Bakken/Three Forks, Barnett, Cana Woodford, Eagle Ford/Pearsall, Fayetteville, Haynesville/Bossier, Mancos, Marcellus, Monterey, Niobrara,Tuscaloosa Marine, Utica, and Permian Basin, as well as other issues that impact the oil and gas industry.

 The Powell Shale Digest is available by paid subscription only.
 A user name and password are required to access the newsletter.

 Individuals may obtain a one year subscription for $375/year for a minimum of 50 weekly issues by clicking here.
-If you are an employee of Dale Resources LLC, Devon Energy Corporation, EOG Resources Inc., Encana Corporation, Energy Transfer Partners LP, Fulbright & Jaworski, LLP, Pioneer Natural Resources Company, Range Resources Corporation, Shale Play Advisors, LLC, or XTO Energy Inc. (ExxonMobil Corporation) you are already covered by your company's subscription and do not need an Individual Subscription.
+If you are an employee of American Energy Partners LP, Dale Resources LLC, Devon Energy Corporation, EOG Resources Inc., Encana Corporation, Energy Transfer Partners LP, Norton Rose Fulbright, Pioneer Natural Resources Company, Range Resources Corporation, Shale Play Advisors, LLC, or XTO Energy Inc. (ExxonMobil Corporation) you are already covered by your company's corporate subscription and do not need an Individual Subscription.

-Companies may obtain a subscription which covers all their fulltime employees and provides for the company to display their logo on our website linked to their company’s website, if they so choose.
-If your company is interested in a company subscription, please contact Gene Powell by email at firstname.lastname@example.org.
+Companies may obtain a corporate subscription which covers all their fulltime employees and provides for the company to display their logo on our website linked to their company’s website, if they so choose.
+If your company is interested in a corporate subscription, please contact Gene Powell by email at firstname.lastname@example.org.